Next Steps & NLC Resources

 Economic Opportunity

-- Department of Labor Grants Beyond WIOA – DOL Grants (funding program): Offers grants like WORC and Building Pathways to Infrastructure Jobs.
+• Department of Labor Grants Beyond WIOA DOL Grants (funding program): Offers grants, such as Workforce Opportunity for Rural Communities (WORC) and Building Pathways to Infrastructure Jobs.
 Expand workforce initiatives in targeted sectors, including rural areas.

-- U.S. Economic Development Administration (EDA) – Funding Opportunities (funding program): The EDA makes available a wide variety of programs and funding opportunities targeting economic development.
+• U.S. Economic Development Administration (EDA) Funding Opportunities (funding program): The EDA offers a range of programs and funding opportunities designed to support economic development.
 Use this site to identify currently open notices of funding (NOFOs)

 Housing